GreatGrant/GreatGrant/README.md

+## I am an android developer building with Kotlin

 I am a junior Android developer with experience in developing Android applications using Kotlin.
 My passion is to create mobile applications that are user-friendly, efficient, and visually appealing.